 Students are expected to participate in at least one extracurricular activity or club over the course of each half-term with many taking advantage of the selection on offer and enroling in multiple opportunities.
-Clubs cover a wide range of activities in school with opportunities to develop your musical talents in Orchestra, your athletic skills with the range of sports teams, your language skills or cultural knowledge, there are many clubs and opportunities to do so.
+Clubs cover a wide range of activities in school with opportunities to develop your musical talents in School Band, your athletic skills with the range of sports teams, your language skills or cultural knowledge and much more.

-Students work at both the Bronze and Silver Duke of Edinburgh awards in Year 10 and 12 respectively.
+Students can also work towards both the Bronze and Silver Duke of Edinburgh awards in Year 10 and 12 respectively.
 Achieving an Award will give you skills, confidence and an edge over others when you apply for college, university or a job.
 Beyond the academic achievements you will have at St Benedict's, universities want to see evidence of so called ‘soft skills’ that you have developed through extracurricular activities, such as communication, commitment, leadership and teamwork.
 Taking part in the school's Duke of Edinburgh programme is a fantastic way to demonstrate and evidence these skills in practise.

 Trips and Visits